Health Benefits of Knitting and Crocheting By Janice Jones

 Even though you might think that learning how to do a new craft will require years and a steep learning curve, knitting and crocheting don't fall into that category.
 If you learn each skill, you will be creating beautiful objects in no time, one step at a time.

+Engaging in a hobby does not have to be a costly undertaing.
 Both crocheting and knitting are relatively cheap hobbies, and engaging in either requires little in terms of supplies and tools.
-There is not a massive outlay of cash needed to get started.
+There is not a massive outlay of cash needed to get started so you don't need to worry about breaking the bank.

 A needle or two, a ball of yarn, and some online instructions or the purchase of an expensive instruction book is all that is genuinely needed.